-- the harm which could foreseeably occur as a result of using the device; - e.
-Failing to exercise due care when advertising and promoting the Bair Hugger; and - f.
-Negligently continuing to manufacture, market, advertise, and distribute the Bair Hugger after Defendants knew or should have known of its adverse effects. - 37.
-As a direct and proximate result of the Defendants' actions, omissions and misrepresentations, Plaintiff suffered a MRSA infection, requiring two additional surgical procedures to clean the infected area and remove the hip implant.
+- Failing to properly and thoroughly analyze the data resulting from the pre-market tests of the Bair Hugger; - Failing to conduct sufficient post-market testing and surveillance of - Designing, manufacturing, marketing, advertising, distributing, and selling the Bair Hugger to consumers, including Plaintiff, without an adequate warning of the significant and dangerous risks of the Bair Hugger and without proper instructions to avoid the harm which could foreseeably occur as a result of using the device: - Failing to exercise due care when advertising and promoting the - Negligently continuing to manufacture, market, advertise, and distribute the Bair Hugger after Defendants knew or should have known of its adverse effects. - 37.
+As a direct and proximate result of the Defendants' actions, omissions and misrepresentations, Plaintiff suffered Spares Enterococcus Faecalis infection, requiring an additional surgical procedure to irrigate and debride the infected area, and Plaintiff was subsequently hospitalized for an aggressive treatment of the infection.
 Consequently, Plaintiff has suffered damages and incurred and will continue to incur medical expenses as a result of using the Bair Hugger.
 Plaintiff has also suffered and will continue to suffer diminished capacity for the enjoyment of life, a diminished quality of life, increased risk of premature death, aggravation of preexisting condition and activation of latent conditions, and other losses and damages.
 Plaintiff's direct medical losses and costs include care for hospitalization, physician care, monitoring, treatment, medications and supplies.
 Plaintiff has incurred and will continue to incur mental and physical pain and suffering and loss of wages and wage earning capacity. - 38.
 The Defendants' conduct as described above was committed with knowing, conscious, wanton, willful and deliberate disregard for the value of human life and the rights and safety of consumers such as Plaintiff.
 Defendants' conduct warrants, if allowed by the Court upon motion, an award of punitive damages against Defendants in an amount appropriate to punish the Defendants and deter them from similar conduct in the future.